philthompson/blog/gen/static/nfl-elo/faq.md

 <h3><a name="Why-Lose-Rating-Points-After-a-Win"></a><small><a class="top-arw" title="Top" href="#top">↑</a></small> Why can teams lose Elo rating points after a win?</h3>

+A team will lose Elo rating points after a win if that win is by fewer points than expected.

 For Elo calculations, it makes more sense to treat an NFL game like a series of contests (drives or plays), where the goal is to win the football game, not every drive or play.
-This is more analogous to a multi-game chess match both for how the games play out and in how the players approach each game or football drive/play.
-If a team wins a football game, but by a smaller than expected margin, they will give Elo rating points to their opponent.
+This is analogous to a multi-game chess match.
 See [How do Elo ratings work for the NFL?](#NFL-Elo-Ratings) for more background.

 Also see [Why use margin of victory?](#Why-Use-Margin-of-Victory).